Fall River station: Early stations

-Bowenville station opened in the north part of Fall River around 1870.
+The Dighton and Somerset Railroad opened in 1866, joining the Fall River mainline at Somerset Junction, north of Fall River.
+Trains began stopping at Bowenville in the north part of Fall River on August 12, 1867.
+A wooden station building measuring 18x64 feet was constructed.
+The station was named for the nearby neighborhood, itself named for the estate of the Bowen family.
 The railroad changed names again to become the Old Colony Railroad in 1872.
-The Old Colony constructed a station building at Bowenville, located on the east side of the tracks between Turner Street and Old Colony Street, in 1874.
-An extension of the Providence, Warren and Bristol Railroad opened over the new Slade's Ferry Bridge on December 5, 1875, connecting to the Fall River mainline north of Bowenville.
+The Old Colony built a new station building at Bowenville in early 1874 and enlarged it in 1878.
+It was located on the east side of the tracks between Turner Street and Old Colony Street.
+A branch of the Providence, Warren and Bristol Railroad (known as the Fall River, Warren and Providence Railroad) opened over the new Slade's Ferry Bridge on December 6, 1875, connecting to the Fall River mainline north of Bowenville.
+The line was doubled-tracked between Somerset Junction and the Central Street tunnel in 1882; the unused station at Maple Street was demolished at that time.